- Ethics Home Page

 Developed by Manuel Velasquez, Claire Andre, Thomas Shanks, S.J., and Michael J. Meyer

-To Mrs. Norton and Mrs. Ellison, receiving compensation for the debilitating effects of brown lung similar to that given to other diseases was a simple matter of justice.
-In making their case, their arguments reflected a very long tradition in Western civilization.
+Arguments about justice or fairness have a long tradition in Western civilization.
 In fact, no idea in Western civilization has been more consistently linked to ethics and morality than the idea of justice.
 From the Republic, written by the ancient Greek philosopher Plato, to A Theory of Justice, written by the late Harvard philosopher John Rawls, every major work on ethics has held that justice is part of the central core of morality.

 Justice means giving each person what he or she deserves or, in more traditional terms, giving each person his or her due.
 Justice and fairness are closely related terms that are often today used interchangeably.
 There have, however, also been more distinct understandings of the two terms.
 While justice usually has been used with reference to a standard of rightness, fairness often has been used with regard to an ability to judge without reference to one's feelings or interests; fairness has also been used to refer to the ability to make judgments that are not overly general but that are concrete and specific to a particular case.
 In any case, a notion of desert is crucial to both justice and fairness.
 The Nortons and Ellisons of this world, for example, are asking for what they think they deserve when they are demanding that they be treated with justice and fairness.
 When people differ over what they believe should be given, or when decisions have to be made about how benefits and burdens should be distributed among a group of people, questions of justice or fairness inevitably arise.
 In fact, most ethicists today hold the view that there would be no point of talking about justice or fairness if it were not for the conflicts of interest that are created when goods and services are scarce and people differ over who should get what.
 When such conflicts arise in our society, we need principles of justice that we can all accept as reasonable and fair standards for determining what people deserve.